Lambda runtimes - AWS Lambda

 Lambda invokes your function in an execution environment.
 The execution environment provides a secure and isolated runtime environment that manages the resources required to run your function.
 Lambda re-uses the execution environment from a previous invocation if one is available, or it can create a new execution environment.

-To use other languages in Lambda, you can implement a custom runtime.
+To use other languages in Lambda, such as Go or Rust, use an OS-only runtime.
 The Lambda execution environment provides a runtime interface for getting invocation events and sending responses.
-You can deploy a custom runtime alongside your function code, or in a layer.
+You can deploy other languages by implementing a custom runtime alongside your function code, or in a layer.

 Supported Runtimes